eddelbuettel/rcppmsgpack/README.md

-See the [BH](http://dirk.eddelbuettel.com/code/bh.html) package for related (and also header-only) libraries from [Boost](http://www.boost.org/), and the [RcppRedis](http://dirk.eddelbuettel.com/code/rcppredis.html) for simple yet performant Redis support.
+See the [BH](http://dirk.eddelbuettel.com/code/bh.html) package for related (and also header-only) libraries from [Boost](http://www.boost.org/), and the [RcppRedis](http://dirk.eddelbuettel.com/code/rcppredis.html) package for simple yet performant Redis support.

 The [issue tracker](https://github.com/eddelbuettel/rcppmsgpack/issues)